 The middle area of responsibility includes all areas that are publicly recognizable and have a direct effect on the environment, people and society, but are still part of the normal work process.

 This includes all actions whose effects are more or less measurable.
-This includes, for example, CO2 emissions and pollution, but also the working conditions of your employees.
+This includes, for example, CO2 emissions and pollution and also the working conditions of your employees.
 It also includes responsible cooperation with companies that also act in an ethical manner.

 The middle area of responsibility is often the most difficult to coordinate, but it is continuously gaining in importance because this is where the most damage can occur.
 This not only affects the reputation of your company, the environment or society, but also the stakeholders (interested parties).
 These include all those who have a vested interest in processes, working conditions and, in most cases, the success of your company, such as employees, trade unions, equity and debt investors, customers, suppliers, local residents or the press.